“Collections is a service; if we can get that message across in a friendlier way we could drive a lot more engagement.”

 – Flexys Refreshing Collections Podcast

 Across the board, customer expectations are rising.
 When it comes to the water sector, those expectations are already formalised in the Ofwat Service Incentive Mechanism (SIM).
 As SIM is replaced by C-MeX, and satisfaction rates compared across other services, the pressure is likely to rise.
-With PR19 constraining budgets, utilities are looking at every opportunity to extend the value of resources without sacrificing service levels or consumer satisfaction.
+With PR19 constraining budgets, water utilities are looking at every opportunity to extend the value of resources while improving and modernising service levels and consumer satisfaction.

 Technology as a supporter

 As well as the changes to external messaging, the collections process itself is evolving towards a more cost-effective, convenient and streamlined experience largely due to digitisation.
 In particular, this means making engagement as easy as possible using the channels customers know and prefer while making sure that those channels are accessible, flexible and low friction.
 The complexity of customers’ financial and social circumstances should be reflected in a multi-option, personalised experience that delivers a fair outcome based on what is known about the customer.
 Moving forward, each successful encounter improves the chances of further engagement, if and when that becomes necessary, as well as reducing frustration and raising satisfaction levels.
 The dividend for digitally-excluded customers is less competition to get through on the phones and less time pressure on agents fielding calls.

 In collections, the concept of the average or ideal customer is becoming less relevant.
 In a world of personalised services, it doesn’t help if a customer receives irrelevant, untimely, outdated or inflexible communications.
 Given that many debtors have more than one creditor, they are likely to pay the ones that get the message right and make it easy to engage.